schneider-simon/Typo3NamespaceConverter/README.md

 # TYPO3 Namespace Converter

-You have old TYPO3 extensions that returned from their grave and want to use them in new TYPO3 6 and 7 projects?
+You have old TYPO3 extensions that returned from their grave and want to use them in new TYPO3 6 or 7 projects?
 To bad, because you have to namespace all your classes by hand...

-Really?
+*Really*?

-NO!
+**NO**!
 Now you can use this little but pretty handy node tool to migrate all your TYPO3 PHP junks into sexy PSR4 compliant classes.

 # Install